Skip to content

 Expert Insights

 Choosing the wrong staple gauge doesn't just affect hold strength — it can split your material, leave visible marks on a finished surface, or cause a structural assembly to fail under load.
 The gauge system is also counter-intuitive: the higher the number, the thinner the wire.
-Getting it right matters more than most operators realize.
+Getting it right matters more than most operators realize — and the gauge is only half the decision.
+Crown width and point profile complete the equation.

 The Science Behind the Gauge